Hadesghost/machine-learning-practics/README.md

 Machine Learning in Action
 =====

-# Just a repo for source code
+# Just a repo for source code in Python 3.5.1